Global circulations of Jazz

 - free entrance

-An international conference entitled "Global Circulations of Jazz" will be held on June 27-‐28, 2013, at the musée du quai Branly.
+An international conference entitled "Global Circulations of Jazz" will be held from 27th - 28th June 2013, at the musée du quai Branly.
 Bringing together specialists, anthropologists, historians, musicologists, sociologists, the dissemination of jazz outside of its places of birth will be explored.
-We will look at this ‘other jazz’, whose history is little and poorly known.
+We will look at this ‘other jazz’, whose history is hardly known.
 Jazz music circulated very early on and engendered particularly rich and fertile musical and cultural progeny around the world.

-Papers are encouraged that will increase our understanding of the spread of jazz in South Africa, in Mauritius and in the Indian Ocean, South America and even in India and Asia.
-This "global" jazz prefigured the great movement of globalization of popular music in the twentieth and twenty-‐first centuries, but remains poorly documented.
+The papers presented will increase our understanding of the spread of jazz in South Africa, in Mauritius and in the Indian Ocean, South America and even in India and Asia.
+This "global" jazz prefigured the great globalization of popular music in the 20th and 21st centuries, but remains poorly documented.
 The conference will bring together researchers from different countries, who have begun to address, preferably on an empirical basis, these secondary circuits of diffusion.

-Contrary to common opinion, musical forms do not circulate spontaneously, but require the establishment of distribution networks, the work of cultural actors, and the involvement of public institutions or private organizations.
+Contrary to common opinion, musical forms do not circulate spontaneously, but require the establishment of distribution networks, the work of cultural actors and the involvement of public institutions or private organizations.
 Therefore the international dissemination of music, including jazz, did not happen by itself, as Pierre Bourdieu points out regarding the circulation of ideas ("The social conditions of the international circulation of ideas", in Richard Shusterman (ed.), Bourdieu.
-A Critical Reader, Blackwell,
+A Critical Reader, Blackwell, 1999, p.
+220-228).

 The history of jazz has often been built around the idea of a "jazz tradition" of essentialist inspiration.
-This history brought together different musical genres, different places, different styles and multiple socio-‐historical contexts in an evolutionary progression, as shown by Scott DeVeaux (‘Constructing the Jazz Tradition: Jazz Historiography’, Black American Literature Forum 25 (3), 1991, p.
+This history brought together different musical genres, different places, different styles and multiple socio-historical contexts in an evolutionary progression, as shown by Scott DeVeaux (‘Constructing the Jazz Tradition: Jazz Historiography’, Black American Literature Forum 25 (3), 1991, p.
 525-‐60).
-However, the history of jazz can also be regarded as a multiplicity of stories, sometimes parallel, sometimes divergent, with different branches, linked to places and social worlds in which jazz was listened to and played.
-In such places, local musicians and audiences developed different, and even competing, definitions of jazz.
+However, the history of jazz can also be regarded as a multiplicity of stories, sometimes parallel to, sometimes divergent with, different branches, linked to places and social worlds in which jazz was listened to and played.
+In such places, local musicians and audiences developed different and even competing definitions of jazz.

-In addition, the history of jazz before World War II in peripheral cultural areas is difficult to write, because most of the musicians did not record at all, or very little.
+In addition, the history of jazz before World War II in peripheral cultural areas is difficult to write because most of the musicians did not record at all, or very little.
 The history of this music is essentially based upon physical evidence, mostly sound recordings.
 Therefore we must look for other sources of information, such as the testimony of those who lived during that period of time.
 Whatever traces left by musicians, leaders or sidemen are also valuable.
-Methods spring from oral and cultural history, anthropology and historical sociology, but also the political economy of communication, given the importance of distribution networks, the role of local and international music industry and the political dimension of the circulation of jazz.
+Methods derive from oral and cultural history, anthropology and historical sociology, as well as from the political economy of communication owing to the importance of distribution networks, the role of the local and international music industry and the political dimension of the circulation of jazz.

 This conference will take a fresh look at the sociology of cultural globalization and help synthetizing localized research studies, allowing us to transform our vision of jazz history focused up to this point on its major centres of creation (United States,